 Call Option Bonds

-With a bond call option, if the price of the underlying bond option rises in value, the contract holder can earn a profit on the call by exercising the option to purchase the asset (with a call option) at a lower price and then selling it when the underlying asset goes up.
+With a bond call option, if the price of the underlying bond rises, the contract holder (or buyer) can earn a profit by exercising the option to purchase the asset at a lower price and then selling it at the higher market price.
 A call option is in the money if the strike price is lower than the current market price of the underlying bond.

 Bond Put Options

-A bond options investor who buys believes a bond will go up in price may purchase a put option or put bond.
-With that option, buy the asset at the current low price and sell it at the rising strike price, assuming the price moves in the direction the trader had hoped.
-What a bond investor strives to avoid is being on the wrong side of an options trade, i.e., selling at a below market rate or buying at an above-market rate.
+Both of the above scenarios assume that the price moves in the direction the trader had hoped.
+What a bond investor strives to avoid is being on the wrong side of an options trade, selling below market rate or buying at an above-market rate.

 Embedded Bond Options